 Reality: No one has all the answers and it is crucial for service providers to listen to their community members, honour their experiences, and respect what the survivor is saying.
 A service provider might have a different opinion or assessment of the community member’s experiences, which is OK and very common.
 For example, a service provider might say their community member is being exploited but the community member says they are being provided for by someone who cares.
 Part of appropriate service provision is to recognize the differences and create a space for safe dialogue and discussion.
 For information on our frontline training workshops, click the Workshops and Training Info button in the Index on Part 1 of this Info Hub.

 Reality: No – survivors can have vastly different experiences.
 This is why a one-size-fits-all approach to supporting people does not work.

 Check out this page and share it to spread fact, not fiction.

 Freedom Needs Truth

-Please note this is a living website and will be updated as we learn more about human trafficking, as well as curate and vet additional resources from our partners.
+Please note this is a living website and will be updated as funding permits, and as we learn more about human trafficking, as well as curate and vet additional resources from our partners.